 Kids have a lot of fun with this activity trying to move forward, backward, and sideways!
 It takes a team effort and teaches cooperation and coordination.
 The Team Run Mat comes with 2 mats.
 Have kids divide into teams of 3 or 4 and race to the finish line.
 You can set up a course using cones or pool noodles.
 The team that reaches the finish line first wins!
 Our larger Run Mat can fit 6 or 7 kids.

 Field Day isn’t complete without a balancing race!
-Divide your group into teams of up to 6 and assign each team a colored egg and a spoon.
+For our Spectrum™ Jumbo Ostrich Egg and Spoons set, divide your group into teams of up to 6 and assign each team a colored egg and a spoon.
 Use colored cones to designate a starting point and midpoint that each player on each team must carry the egg around and back to the starting line.
 If a player drops the egg while transporting they must stop moving, retrieve the egg, put it back on the spoon and then they may start walking again.
 The first team to have each person complete the circuit wins the race.
 Check out our Activity Suggestions for more fun ways to use this kit.

 Tug of War Game